Culture of Iceland: Leisure

 Though changing in the past years, Icelanders remain a very healthy nation.
 Children and teenagers participate in various types of leisure activities.
 Popular sports today are mainly soccer, athletics, handball and basketball.
 Sports such as tennis, swimming, chess and horseback riding are also popular.

 Chess has historically been a common pastime in Iceland.
 The country's chess clubs have produced chess grandmasters such as Friðrik Ólafsson, Jóhann Hjartarson, Margeir Pétursson, and Jón Loftur Árnason.
 Glíma is a form of wrestling that is still practiced in Iceland, thought to have originated with the Vikings.
 Golf is common; around 1 in 8 Icelanders play the sport.
 Handball is often referred to as a national sport, Iceland's team is one of the top ranked teams in the world, and Icelandic women are surprisingly good at soccer compared to the size of the country, the national team ranked the 18th best by FIFA.

 Ice climbing and rock climbing are favorites among many Icelanders, for example to climb the top of the 4,167-foot (1,270 metre) Þumall peak in Skaftafell is a challenge for many adventurous climbers, but mountain climbing is considered to be more suitable for the general public and is a very common type of leisure activity.
-Hvítá, among many other of the Icelandic glacial rivers, attracts kayakers and river rafterers worldwide.
+Hvítá, among many other of the Icelandic glacial rivers, attracts kayakers and river rafters worldwide.